Chazzledazzle13/TimesUniversityRankings/README.md

 2. Out of the 945 universities included in the list, 132 are located in North America.
 Out of those 132, 100 are located in the United States (75.76%).
 In total, the United States accounts for 10.6% of all universities included on the list.

-3. There are five different critiera to decide scoring:
+3. There are five different criteria to decide scoring:
    1. Citation
    2. Industry Income
    3. International Outlook